 Digging into their warranty conditions, Haven says that the warranty will not apply if the mattress has inadequate support from a weak or unsuitable frame or foundation.

-Hush Bed Frame
+Hush Mattress Bed Frame Requirements

 The Hush mattresses are both designed to be used with any foundation.
 Their website mentions 4 based that work great: platform, slatted, box foundation, and adjustable.
 No other details are given, even in the typical place – the warranty terms – nothing is mentioned about required mattress support.